WRNW: Top 40 (2010–2018)

-Sports (2018-present)
+Sports (2018–2025)

-Just after Midnight on November 27, 2018, after playing "Eastside" by Benny Blanco and a commercial break, WRNW flipped to sports talk as 97.3 The Game, inheriting the local programming of sister AM station WOKY (including Drew & KB, The Crossover, The Mike Heller Show, and The Double Team).
-Fox Sports Radio programs are carried between 7 p.m. and 6 a.m. and on weekends.
-With this change, WOKY shifted to a largely syndicated lineup, carrying most of the national Fox Sports Radio lineup.
-WRNW also carries coverage of Wisconsin Badgers sports from Learfield Sports in lieu of the former split between WOKY and WRIT-FM, along with WOKY's former national rights with Westwood One Sports and the three NASCAR radio networks (MRN/PRN/IMSRN); for the Badgers, games continue to also air on WOKY.
+Just after midnight on November 27, 2018, after playing "Eastside" by Benny Blanco and a commercial break, WRNW flipped to sports talk as 97.3 The Game.
+The station inherited the local programming of sister AM station WOKY, including Drew & KB, The Crossover, The Mike Heller Show, and The Double Team.
+Fox Sports Radio programs are carried on nights and weekends.
+With this change, WOKY shifted to a primarily syndicated lineup, carrying most of the national Fox Sports Radio lineup.
+WRNW also carries coverage of Wisconsin Badgers sports from Learfield Sports, along with WOKY's former national rights to carry Westwood One Sports and the three NASCAR radio networks, MRN, PRN and IMSRN.
+It also picked up Wisconsin Badgers football and basketball, which continue to also air on WOKY.

 Much of WRNW's daytime schedule has been subsequently syndicated across the state of Wisconsin, mainly to stations owned by Midwest Communications, as of November 2, 2020 (iHeartMedia's presence in those markets is limited due to market concentration among other station groups).
 That group runs WRNW's programming on WNFL in Green Bay, WRIG in the Wausau market, and WDSM in Duluth–Superior, along with their associated urban FM translators, with WDSM specifically taking "The Game" branding full-time.
 In March 2021, WTSO in Madison, formerly co-branded with WOKY, began to air the full WRNW schedule in Madison; it had already taken "The Game" branding in association with Fox Sports Radio in early 2020.

 On October 27, 2021, the Green Bay Packers announced that WRNW would become the team's Milwaukee affiliate for the Packers Radio Network in 2022, ending a 93-year run on WTMJ, which had served as flagship station for most of that time.
 The team was already airing on iHeartMedia stations in Madison, Eau Claire, and Moline, Illinois.

+B97.3 (2025–present)

+In October 2025, the station laid off morning hosts Steve Czaban and Brian Butch, evening host Matt Schneidman, and program director Tim Scott amid nationwide cuts by owner iHeartMedia.

+At noon on October 13, WRNW abruptly dropped the "Game" format and flipped back to adult contemporary after 21 years as "B97.3", assuming the branding of soon-to-depart WLDB ahead of their sale to K-Love.
+The first song after the relaunch was "Happy" by Pharrell Williams.
+With the flip, the rights to the Badgers and Packers will move to WRIT-FM, with WOKY remaining unchanged.

+At midnight on November 3, the station flipped to Christmas music, continuing the holiday tradition previously carried by WLDB and co-owned WRIT-FM of switching to holiday programming in November, and the station's first Christmas conversion since 2003, when it was still WLTQ.
+Despite the station's new branding, the station will retain its WRNW calls for the time being until the resolution of the government shutdown which has also stopped all FCC business, including any callsign changes.